Prashanthsb007/Kubernetes-HPA-Demo/README.md

 APIService

 Step 3: Verify Installation
+kubectl top nodes - Shows CPU and Memory usage of each Node in the cluster. kubectl top pods - Shows CPU and Memory usage of each Pod.
+Why These Commands Are Important:-
+Get data from metrics-server
+Confirm metrics-server is working
+Help debug resource usage
+Help verify HPA scaling
+Help detect high CPU / memory usage

 ```
 kubectl get pods -n kube-system
 kubectl top nodes
 kubectl top pods
 ```

 If CPU and Memory metrics are displayed, Metrics Server is working correctly.
 Optional (For EKS Clusters)